 Once you have created the mailbox, you can associate it with other VMS OSIT\$DEVICE channels, using the \$ASSIGN system service.
-See Section 6.2.2 for details.
+See Section 6.2.2, "Assigning a Channel without Creating a Mailbox" for details.

 6.2.4.
 Associating One Mailbox with Several Channels